Ranjan-S1227/Ranjan-S1227/README.md

 #                         Hey, I'm Ranjan Satish !
 And yes, I'm Daemon404, the optimist prime,<br>
-Running that code time after time.
+Running that code time after time.<br>
-With hope in my heart and coffee in hand,
+With hope in my heart and coffee in hand,<br>
-I'm convinced that this time, it'll compile as planned.
+I'm convinced that this time, it'll compile as planned.<br>

 Why, you ask?
-Well, here's the lore:
+Well, here's the lore:<br>
-In my universe, persistence unlocks the core.
+In my universe, persistence unlocks the core.<br>
-Where stubborn bugs and errors meet their fate,
+Where stubborn bugs and errors meet their fate,<br>
-In the realm of code where I create.
+In the realm of code where I create.<br>

 ## Socials: